 Although JSTOR declined to pursue action against Swartz, some charged that "MIT refused to stand up for Aaron and its own community's most cherished principles."
-Ironically, however, it was MIT's relatively open policy of access to its network that had enabled Swartz to obtain the downloaded materials.
-MIT's own subsequent investigation of the matter acknowledged that the institution had missed an opportunity to emerge as a leader in the national discussion on law and the Internet.
-But the university denied any active role in his prosecution.5
+Ironically, however, it was MIT's relatively open policy of access to its network that enabled Swartz to obtain the downloaded materials.
+In its own subsequent investigation of the matter, MIT acknowledged that it had missed an opportunity to emerge as a leader in the national discussion on law and the

+Internet.
+But the university denied having had any active role in his prosecution.6

-Scholars have also debated whether Swartz's action could even be regarded as a kind of theft, as some had charged.
-"The 'property' Aaron had 'stolen,' we were told, was worth 'millions of dollars," wrote Harvard law professor Lawrence Lessig, "with the hint, and then the suggestion, that his aim must have been to profit from his crime.
+Scholars have also debated whether Swartz's action was actually a kind of theft.
+"The 'property' Aaron had 'stolen,' we were told, was worth 'millions of dollars,'" wrote Harvard law professor Lawrence Lessig, "with the hint, and then the suggestion, that his aim must have been to profit from his crime.
 But anyone who says that there is money to be made in a stash of academic articles is either an idiot or a liar."

 The complicated copyright and other issues raised by the open-access movement are beyond the scope of this report.
-While the expanding digital world has promised to make information freely accessible to a global community, commercial forces have locked up most research behind paywalls and ever-more-restrictive licensing agreements.
+While the digital world has offered great promise to make information accessible to a global community, commercial forces have locked up most research behind paywalls and ever-more-restrictive licensing agreements.
 Faculty members who produce research in digital form frequently do not control how that research may be accessed and by whom.
-The AAUP's 1999 Statement on Copyright affirmed that "it has been the prevailing academic practice to treat the faculty member as the copyright owner of works that are created independently and at the faculty member's own initiative for traditional academic purposes."
-Any consideration of open access must start from this principle.8
+The AAUP's Statement on Copyright affirmed that "it has been the prevailing academic practice to treat the faculty member as the copyright owner of works that are created independently and at the faculty member's own initiative for traditional academic purposes."8 Any consideration of open access must start from this principle.9

 Often college and university libraries are themselves compelled to accede to the demands of outside vendors.
-Libraries and librarians can, however, promote open access to information by supporting institutional repositories, hosting open-access journals, and working with faculty to promote the value of more open modes of scholarly communication.
-Libraries can also collaborate with others
+Libraries and librarians can, however, promote open access to information by supporting institutional repositories, hosting open-access journals, and working with faculty members to promote the value of more open modes of scholarly communication.
+Libraries may also collaborate with others or work independently to develop a role as publisher both for new content and through digitization of material that is in the public domain or otherwise lawfully available for digitization.10